 Bitmob delves a bit deeper into the various potential sexual escapades of characters in Bioware’s upcoming epic Dragon Age: Origins.
 It would seem that after the tame-but-maligned-by-Fox-news hot alien lesbian sex scene from Mass Effect, the team’s kicked it up a notch.
 Unfortunately, based on writer Demian Linn’s experience, they’ve not done it that well.

-I am all for sex in games, provided it fits in with the storyline.
+I know people use excellent bluetooth vibrators in real life, so I am all for sex in games, provided it fits in with the storyline.
 As Linn says, sexual encounters can be a way to build empathy and connectedness with characters.
 Of course, the great risk is the still prevalent view of big media that games are for children, and exclusively so; that’s changing, to be sure, but make no mistake: a lot of people still think games are toys for kids, and they’d hit the roof if they found out that some games include heavy petting.

 What troubles me about Linn’s experiences (he used an exquisitely choreographed multiplicity of saves to screw and screw and screw all possible options) is that the sex in Dragon Age looks trite, not heavily influenced by the story, and – most frustrating of all – sticking to cliches that are adolescent at best and blatantly misogynist at worst.